MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 - The email is in one of the [supported languages](introduction.md#supported-languages-and-geographies).
 - The email isn't encrypted.

-Here's the video that shows how to view an email summary and [draft an email message](email-reply-premium.md) in Copilot for Sales:

-> [!VIDEO 903b4088-0566-401b-80b6-8dfcb7c96408]

 > [!NOTE]
 > Based on the license you have, you can see the email summary either within Outlook or in the [**Sales** pane in Outlook](view-save-email-summary-crm.md).